 All of these are either "Important" or "Urgent" priorities to my clients' customers.

-Again, if you're going after clients that are still selling products and services in the "Nice to Have" category, you're going to have a hard time landing quality work at good fees, because those organizations are going to be too busy trying to figure out how to stay afloat in this environment.
+Again, if you're going after clients that are still selling products and services in the "Nice to Have" category, you're going to have a hard time landing quality work at good fees in times when the economy is not doing well.

 Pillar #3: Develop a Systematic Way to Attract Better-Paying Clients

 So far we've talked about identifying your ideal clients and going after hungrier markets.
 The third freelance marketing pillar is to develop a more systematic way to attract better-paying clients.
 And you do that by:

 - Using proven and reliable marketing tactics that yield disproportionately high results when compared to the effort, time, and money required to execute them.